Nuclear Weapons: Who Has What at a Glance

 China, India, and Pakistan are all pursuing new ballistic missiles, cruise missiles, and sea-based nuclear delivery systems.
 North Korea continues its nuclear pursuits in violation of its earlier denuclearization pledges.

-The world's nuclear-armed states possess a combined total of about 12,512 nuclear warheads.
+The world's nuclear-armed states possess a combined total of about 12,100 nuclear warheads as of March 2024.

 Nuclear-Weapon States: